Excerion/superlocate-old/README.md

  - the order of your arguments doesn't matter.
 You can now think in terms of tags, not hierarchies!

 ### To-do
- - add command-line switches, for example if an operation must be case-sensitive, or only directories are to be located;
+ - Automatically rearrange the arguments from bigger strings to fewer, in order to reduce search time. locate a | grep verylongstring takes longer than locate verylongstring | grep a, for example;
- - automatically rearrange the arguments from bigger strings to fewer, in order to reduce search time. locate a | grep verylongstring takes longer than locate verylongstring | grep a, for example;
+ - if all results will bring you to the same directory, skip the dmenu and go to that directory immediately;
- - If all results will bring you to the same directory, skip the dmenu and go to that directory immediately.
+ - add command-line switches, for example if an operation must be case-sensitive, or only directories are to be located.

 ### fasd
  This program was inspired by fasd.
 The main differences: